Within This Page

 Update Individual Preservation Management Plans

-Technical guidance provided in the preservation management plans and other preservation plans should be periodically updated to ensure that the plans reflect current conditions.
+Technical guidance provided in the preservation management plans and other preservation plans should be periodically updated to ensure that the plans reflect current conditions especially following major rehabilitation, restoration, alteration or adjoining new construction.
 Updating also ensures that recommendations take into account technical advancements in treatment technologies that may have occurred since the plan was initially created.
+The opportunity should also be taken to confirm that photographic and narrative documentation is complete and sufficiently detailed to meet current needs.
 Updates should be undertaken by a specialist firm meeting the Department of Interior qualification standards, preferably by the firm who prepared the original plan.

 Temporary Protection of Vacant Properties